DeadLeavez/Leaves-Questrandomizer/readme.md

         - See the ``config/weaponcategories.jsonc`` file for more details
         - Once the server has started once with this mod.
 You can find an auto-generated category list in all supported languages in the ``categories/`` folder of this mod.
     - Add/Randomize the body part requirement.
+- Adds a new category in the handbook that

 Current Shortcomings
 - Removes durability for handover quests.